suterma/vue-peaks/README.md

 - **Slot mode**: the media element and additional views are provided using named slots
 - **External mode**: the media element and additional views are referenced by id or HTML element references

-#### Just using a media source URL ("simple" mode)
+#### Simple mode

-By default, the [AudioPeaks Vue component](https://github.com/suterma/vue-peaks/blob/main/src/components/AudioPeaks.vue) template has a new audio element, with the given source URL, and both view panes (overview and zoom, which are rendered with a default size) and a controls pane.
+By default, the [AudioPeaks Vue component](https://github.com/suterma/vue-peaks/blob/main/src/components/AudioPeaks.vue) template creates a new audio element, with the given source URL, and both view panes (overview and zoom, which are rendered with a default size) and a controls pane.
 A new audio context is created and used to compute the waveform.

 ```
 import AudioPeaks from 'vue-peaks/src/components/AudioPeaks.vue';
 <AudioPeaks src='https://domain/file.mp3' />
 ```

-#### Providing a media element ("slot" mode)
+#### Slot mode

-To provide your own media element, just place it inside the AudioPeaks element (a.k.a. the slot).
-Vue-peaks will use the first audio element in the slot.
+To provide your own media element, just place it inside the `AudioPeaks` element (a.k.a. the slot).
+Vue-peaks will use the first media element in the slot.
 A new audio context is created and used to compute the waveform.

 ```
 <AudioPeaks>